gramaziokohler/compas_fab_preworkshop/README.md

 **Windows users**: the only Windows version that supports many of the requirements is **Windows 10**, making it a pre-requisite for everything else.

+> Notice: if you get an error, scroll down and check the [Troubleshooting](#troubleshooting) section

 ## Requirements

 * [Rhinoceros 3D 6.0](https://www.rhino3d.com/)